-Research shows that the hair and beauty sector is growing, so here’s our guide to getting set up and grabbing a slice of the market.
+Research shows that the hair and beauty sector is growing.
+Check out our tips to opening a beauty salon or hairdressers, and grabbing a slice of the market.

 This writer isn’t afraid to admit he once took a trip to a salon.
 Spurred on by David Beckham and one of his distinctive haircuts, he booked an expensive appointment at one of Brighton’s flashiest chains.